Connect to sharepoint online using Azure KeyVault and Connect-PnPOnline

 $secretValueText = [System.Runtime.InteropServices.Marshal]::PtrToStringAuto($bstr);

-6. Use Connect-PnPOnline cmdlet to connect to Sharepoint online
+6. Use Connect-PnPOnline to Connect to Sharepoint online

-The last step is to use the $secretValueText, $clientID, $tenant and $siteurl to connect to sharepoint Online using Connect-PnPOnline command.
+The last step is to use the variables $secretValueText, $clientID, $tenant, and $siteurl to connect to SharePoint Online using the Connect-PnPOnline command.

-• $siteurl: Provide sharepoint online site URL to connect.
+• $siteurl: Provide the SharePoint Online site URL to connect.

-• $clientID: Provide ClientID of Azure AD Registered App with the same certificate and Keyvault permissions configured.
+• $clientID: Provide the ClientID of the Entra ID Registered App with the same certificate and KeyVault permissions configured.

 Connect to Sharepoint online